Xmas Menu & Recipe Ideas

 ~ Raw veges sticks or chunks, eg: carrot, capsicum, celery, cauli

-- Stuffed leg of lamb (Nourishing Traditions, P344).
+- Stuffed leg of lamb (In Sally Fallon's Nourishing Traditions, P344).
 This has a pecan stuffing and no starch, so is suitable for GAPS.

 - Roast turkey with millet and cranberry stuffing (gluten free, but not GAPS).

 - For GAPsters, or if you can't be faffed making stuffing, make cranberry sauce instead.